zushicat/covid-19-data-crawler/README.md

 - 4 - Tagesspiegel (Risklayer)
   - communities_tagesspiegel.csv

+**Update**
+I additionally merged RKI and Tagesspiegel (Risklayer) data:
+- communities_germany_merged_rki_ts
+This merge makes the oddness of the RKI recovered numbers in the timeseries even more apparent.

 The data points of all csv files are saved as "tidy" (or "long") data instead of "wide" data, meaning:
 Each date for each location is presented in a row instead of one row per location with all the dates as columns.